 The College is opposed to all forms of bullying; such behaviour constitutes a breach of College Rules and will not be tolerated.
 If bullying does occur, students involved should understand that they will be listened to and supported by the College community.
 The College adopts a No Blame Approach to tackling bullying and the initial stages of this approach are focused on restorative justice.
 Where the No Blame Approach does not improve the outcomes for the victim(s) of bullying behaviour, disciplinary sanctions will be implemented which reflect the seriousness of the incident and convey a deterrent effect.
 If students feel that they are being bullied, or know that someone else is being bullied, they should tell their parents, teacher, form tutor, Head of Section or Head of Year.
+They can also report bullying through the 'Help' button on Firefly.
 If a parent suspects or knows that their child is being bullied, they should contact the form tutor or Head of Section/Head of Year immediately and encourage their child to do the same.
 Our Anti-Bullying Policy is available on our website.